pham-tuan-binh/pham-tuan-binh/README.md

 - 🧑‍💻 I previously worked at Ericsson as an Innovation Engineer and for Intel as a guest developer for their Intel CoFluent + Intel IPU.

-- 🥶 I'm proficient in a range of technology from **Cloud (certified as an AWS Develop Associate)** to **Network (CCNA and 4G/5G Networking)** to **Digital IC design and web applications**.
+- 🥶 I'm proficient in a range of technology from **Cloud (certified as an AWS Develop Associate, the youngest in vietnam actually, got it when i was 18)** to **Network (CCNA and 4G/5G Networking)** to **Digital IC design and web applications**.

 - 🌱 I’m currently learning to entertain myself in boring times.
-I write blogs on [https://garden.binhph.am] and have a decent youtube channel at [https://www.youtube.com/@build_with_binh].
+I write blogs on https://garden.binhph.am and have a decent youtube channel at https://www.youtube.com/@build_with_binh.
+You can check my portfolio here as well https://binhph.am (it got featured on awwward).

-- 📝 I regularly write articles on [my technical blog](https://binhph.am)

 - 💬 Ask me about anything in this world that I can find on Google.